extendr/extendr/paper.md

 It consists of the following components:

 - extendr-api: a Rust crate integrating R's data model in Rust, which underlies the functionality of extendr
-- extendr-macros: a Rust crate responsbile for auto-generating R wrappers for embedding Rust within R code
+- extendr-macros: a Rust crate responsible for auto-generating R wrappers for embedding Rust within R code
 - extendr-engine: a Rust crate that enables launching R sessions from within Rust code, similar to `RInside` [@rinside_cran]
 - rextendr: an R package that simplifies the process of embedding Rust code within an R package, including helping the user to adhere to CRAN rules for publishing Rust-powered R packages
 - libR-sys: a Rust crate providing auto-generated Rust bindings to R's C-API